VolodiaPG/penguin/README.md

 - `npm install` to install dependencies
 - `npm run wasm` to generate all the wasm files required for the app to run
 - `npm run start` to serve (the host part is needed for the server to be accessible from the host OS)
-- `npm run compodoc` to document and run server

 > ### Some issues
 >